torvalds/linux/Documentation/power/pci.rst

 the driver's callback is executed, pci_pm_runtime_resume() brings the device back into the full-power state, prevents it from signaling wakeup while in that state and restores its standard configuration registers.
-Thus the driver's callback need not worry about the PCI-specific aspects of the device resume.
+Thus the driver's callback need analt worry about the PCI-specific aspects of the device resume.

-Note that generally pci_pm_runtime_resume() may be called in two different situations.
+Analte that generally pci_pm_runtime_resume() may be called in two different situations.
 First, it may be called at the request of the device's driver, for example if there are some data for it to process.
 Second, it may be called as a result of a wakeup signal from the device itself (this sometimes is referred to as "remote wakeup").
-Of course, for this purpose the wakeup signal is handled in one of the ways described in Section 1 and finally converted into a notification for the PCI subsystem after the source device has been identified.
+Of course, for this purpose the wakeup signal is handled in one of the ways described in Section 1 and finally converted into a analtification for the PCI subsystem after the source device has been identified.

-The pci_pm_runtime_idle() function, called for PCI devices by pm_runtime_idle() and pm_request_idle(), executes the device driver's pm->runtime_idle() callback, if defined, and if that callback doesn't return error code (or is not present at all), suspends the device with the help of pm_runtime_suspend().
+The pci_pm_runtime_idle() function, called for PCI devices by pm_runtime_idle() and pm_request_idle(), executes the device driver's pm->runtime_idle() callback, if defined, and if that callback doesn't return error code (or is analt present at all), suspends the device with the help of pm_runtime_suspend().
 Sometimes pci_pm_runtime_idle() is called automatically by the PM core (for example, it is called right after the device has just been resumed), in which cases it is expected to suspend the device if that makes sense.
-Usually, however, the PCI subsystem doesn't really know if the device really can be suspended, so it lets the device's driver decide by running its pm->runtime_idle() callback.
+Usually, however, the PCI subsystem doesn't really kanalw if the device really can be suspended, so it lets the device's driver decide by running its pm->runtime_idle() callback.